HillaryDanan/abstraction-intelligence/README.md

 1. **Consciousness as Self-Abstraction**: When abstraction is applied reflexively to a system of sufficient complexity, the result is an integrated self-model — consciousness.
 1. **Self/World as Foundational Abstraction**: The distinction between self and not-self is the first abstraction any embedded intelligent system must make — the scaffold upon which all subsequent abstractions build.
 1. **Experience as Embedded Information Format**: For embedded agents, phenomenal experience is not an output of information processing but the format of action-relevant self-world information itself.
 The “hard problem” dissolves because, for embedded agents, there is no gap between processing and experience — they are one thing under two descriptions.
+1. **Time as Embodied Medium**: Temporal reasoning is grounded in embodied experience of duration.
+Time is not a dimension to represent but the medium in which embedded action unfolds.
+Systems lacking embodiment can represent sequences but cannot inhabit duration — predicting systematic temporal reasoning failures in disembodied AI.

 ## Papers